stimutak/loopsleuth/README.md

 - Responsive design: grid and controls scale for smaller screens.

 ## 🆕 Scan UX Improvements (2024-06)
-- The grid now clears instantly when a new scan is started, providing immediate visual feedback.
-- A toast/snackbar notification appears when a scan completes, fails, or finds no clips, so users always know the scan result.
+- The scan folder and database fields are now unified, modern combo boxes: select from recent entries or enter a new value.
+Both are styled to match the dark UI and support keyboard/mouse interaction.
+- The last-used database and scan folder are always available at the top of their respective dropdowns, unless localStorage is cleared.
+- All endpoints (grid, playlists, duplicates, etc.) now respect the selected database, enabling seamless multi-library workflows.
+- You do not need to re-ingest to see your last scan—just select the same DB and your clips will appear.
+- All errors (validation, permission, scan conflicts, etc.) are shown as toast notifications in the UI—no more silent failures.
+- The scan form prevents submission if validation fails, and backend errors are always surfaced to the user.
-- These changes improve clarity and responsiveness for creative workflows and large libraries.
+- These changes make multi-library workflows safer and more user-friendly, with instant feedback and robust error handling.

 ## MVP (v0.1)
 1. **Scan**: walk folder → SQLite row per clip (`ffprobe`)